MIG Equipment Facts. Part

 the wire feed range, pointing out the weld parameter, current / wire feed relationship

-issues snd the differences between this equipment and the superior older Delta equipment.
+issues snd the differences between this equipment and his companies superior older Delta Weld 450 equipment.

 talking to the Miller MIG product manager about the slope performance and

 the necessary relationship between the wire feed and parameter setting, I noted the Miller manager had a glazed look.
-That glazed look is one I have seen many times on my wifes face when I talked to her about welding.
+That glazed look is one I have seen many times as it was usually on my wifes face when I talked to her about welding.

 Miller MIG power source product manager's response to my complaints was, "he had no problems

-with the revised Delta Weld power source, and reference the weld parameter / wire feed differences, he could not understand my concerns as when he makes welds he just "plays
+with the revised Delta Weld 450 power source, and reference the weld parameter / wire feed differences i had shown him, he could not understand my concerns, becuase when he makes welds he just "plays

 around" with the weld controls till he finds a weld setting he likes.

-the responsible Miller power source designer check the revised Delta Weld parameter
+the responsible Miller power source designer who made the changes check the revised Delta Weld parameter

 output with the original unit?